The Howard County Chamber’s Business-to-Government Initiative

 2015 Spring Government Contracting Academy

-GovConnects is offering a Spring Education Series of two-hour workshops March 3, March 31, April 14 and May 5 to provide valuable, practical information in an interactive class environment.
+GovConnects is offered a Spring Education Series of two-hour workshops March 3, March 31, April 14 and May 12 to provide valuable, practical information in an interactive class environment.
+We will be back in the Fall with more workshops.
+Stay tuned!

 2015 Women in Government Contracting Forum